 We flew directly from Manchester to Thira (Santorini) with easyJet and stayed at Ikastikies Suites in Firostefani.
+Here are some further recommendations of where to stay in Santorini.
 We traveled in early May which is not peak season meaning it was a bit cheaper and not overly crowded.
 I would highly recommend avoiding the warmer and busier months with a baby as personally I don’t believe it would be as enjoyable.

 So have I convinced you that Santorini with a baby is a good idea?
 Greece is certainly a country with many child-friendly holiday options in my opinion.
 We have traveled A LOT with our little one, so be sure to check out some of our other blog posts such as ‘Monaco Grand Prix with a Baby … Would I do it again?‘ and ‘Travel Diary | Budapest‘